 “When the student is ready the teacher appears.”Lao Tzu

 Crates was exactly that Zeno needed at the exact time that he needed him.

-In time Zeno became a great student of Crates, studying under the Cynic’s teachings for many years, an educations which also included attending the Megarian school of Stilpo, studying dialecticians such as Diodorus, Cronus, as well as learning of Platonist Philosophy under Polemo and Xenocrates over the course of several decades.
+In time Zeno became a great student of Crates, studying under the Cynic’s teachings for many years, an education which also included attending the Megarian school of Stilpo, studying dialecticians such as Diodorus, Cronus, as well as learning Platonist Philosophy under Polemo and Xenocrates over the course of several decades.

 Although Zeno didn’t continue down the path of Cynicism, Zeno had great respect for Crates and a huge admiration for the philosophers before him.
 Crates knew that Zeno was a unique individual, much like himself.
 They did live quite similar lives and arrived at Athens in a mirrored reality.
 Something that Zeno would later come to understand.

 Though Crates strongly believed in the Philosophy of Cynicism, he knew Zeno would come forth in the noble pursuits of his own Philosophical doctrines.
 Zeno explores Physics, Ethics, and Logic.
 After 20 years under the discipline of other teachers, Philosophers, and Philosophies, Zeno was ready to begin his own works.

 THE BUILDING BLOCKS OF STOICISM

 Zeno met often at the Atina’da tamir edilmiş Attalos stoası.
 Otherwise known as the Stoa.
 It was here where he would later meet with his students and develop the Philosophy into what we know today as Stoicism.
 Even the name derives from interesting beginnings compared to other philosophical teachings.
 Other Philosophical names generally derived from the Teachers name however, Zenonians just didn’t sit well with Zeno, instead, he named the philosophy Stoicism.
 After the Stoa which they practiced on.